special-char/-tsc_tech-medusa-plugin-smtp/README.md

 ```

 Step 3: Update Medusa Configuration
-Modify your medusa-config.ts to include the Razorpay provider:
+Modify your medusa-config.ts to include the smtp provider:

 ```